Enverodie/frontend-exercises/exercise-03/README.md

-# Exercise 3 attempts to demonstrate manipulating a canvas using objects
+# Exercise 3 attempts to demonstrate the setTimeout function.
-## An introduction to object-oriented javascript & html <canvas>.
+## An introduction to asynchronous javascript.
+Uses recursion!
+Ooooooh, spooky